aragon/hack/docs/cli-usage.md

 The `run` command takes care of completely setting up the environment needed for running your Aragon app.
 These are all the things that running `aragon run` will do for you:

 1. It checks whether **IPFS** and a local **Ethereum development chain** (devchain) are running and if not it will start them.
 Once aragon is terminated, any IPFS or dev chain it started will also be terminated.
-2. It will **publish your app** to the local APM registry running in your devchain.
+2. It will **publish your app** to the local aragonPM registry running in your devchain.
 This step executes the `aragon apm publish` internally.
 You can check the options and how the command works in depth [here](#aragon-apm-publish).
 3. Once the package is published it will **create a DAO** with your app installed.
-If you are running your app without a Kit it will grant permissions to the first account printed in the console to perform all the actions protected by the ACL in your app.
+If you are running your app without a Template it will grant permissions to the first account printed in the console to perform all the actions protected by the ACL in your app.
-4. After the DAO is created it will download the [Aragon Core](https://github.com/aragon/aragon) client, install its dependencies and start it up so you can interact with the DAO in your web browser.
+4. After the DAO is created it will download the [Aragon client](https://github.com/aragon/aragon) client, install its dependencies and start it up so you can interact with the DAO in your web browser.

 Some available options to customize the `run` command:

 - `--reset`: If reset is present it will reset the devchain before running.
 The chain will then start from scratch and all published packages will need to be recreated.
 - `--port`: The port where the devchain will be started.
-- `--kit`: The name of the contract that will be deployed as the [DAO kit](kits-intro.md) that will be used to create your DAO.
-If no Kit is provided it will use a default Kit that sets up the DAO with just your app.
+- `--kit`: The name of the contract that will be deployed as the [DAO template](kits-intro.md) that will be used to create your DAO.
+If no Template is provided it will use a default Template that sets up the DAO with just your app.
-- `--kit-init [argument1 ... argumentN]`: The constructor arguments for the Kit contract, each separated by a space.
+- `--kit-init [argument1 ... argumentN]`: The constructor arguments for the Template contract, each separated by a space.
 See the [deploy command](#aragon-deploy) for more information on constructor arguments.
 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
-- `--client [true|false]`: Can be used to disable starting the Aragon Core client.
+- `--client [true|false]`: Can be used to disable starting the Aragon client.
 Defaults to `true`.

 #### Running your app from a development HTTP server